briandant/11tyblog/content/notes/i-made-a-cookiecutter.md

 - [ ] A basic Django app where I can start throwing stuff in right away
 - [ ] Sentry
 - [ ] GitHub Actions to deploy
+- [ ] Dependabot

 At askflux.ai, we've been working on small vertical slices for development: create the smallest possible thing—including each level of the stack—and from there, move horizontally to build out the feature.

 The complete stack, in this case, would include UI -> infrastructure, including monitoring.
 So I'll start by creating a Django app, and then deploying it.
 After that, I'll add an app, with a UI, then deploy it again to confirm it's all good.
 Then I'll go on to enhancing things.
 (We'll say that "monitoring" in this case is taken care of, by Fly.io)

-So, I create the cookiecutter directory, and then copy in the Makefile, `flake.nix`, and clean them up a bit.
+So, I created the cookiecutter directory, and then copy in the Makefile, `flake.nix`, and clean them up a bit.
+Then the basic `requirements.in` and `pip-compile` it.
+Then `django-admin startproject`.

 I then created an app on Fly.io.
 Fly is like Heroku, but with even less thinking required.
 I get a Postgres instance, VM space for my app, and a bucket for media.
 It took like 19 seconds, apart from fumbling with my credit card.